-Upon completion of the first year, students in the Juris Doctor (JD) program at Concord must sit for the First-Year Law Students’ Exam (FYLSE) administered by the State Bar of California.
+Upon successful completion of the first year, you must sit for the First-Year Law Students’ Exam (FYLSE) administered by the State Bar of California, also known as the California Baby Bar Exam.
 The FYLSE is required of all students who have completed their first year of law study at a school not accredited by the American Bar Association (ABA) or the State Bar.

 How We Prepare You

-Concord's first year curriculum is designed to provide you with the substantive law knowledge and test-taking skills necessary to pass the FYLSE.
-In addition to your coursework, Concord provides a comprehensive review program known as First-Year Intensive (FYI).
-FYI, developed and taught by Associate Dean Steve Bracci, includes review lectures, practice testing with individual feedback, and online live exam-taking technique sessions.
+Concord's first-year curriculum is designed to provide you with the substantive law knowledge and test-taking skills necessary to pass the FYLSE.
+In addition to your coursework, Concord provides a no-cost comprehensive review program known as First-Year Intensive (FYI).

-Since Concord students started sitting for the First Year Law Students’ Examination in October 1999, 3518 students have taken the exam.
-They have an ultimate pass rate of 49% (1116 first-time and 608 repeat-taker passers, for a total of 1724 students passing).
+Since Concord students started sitting for the First-Year Law Students’ Exam in October 1999, 3,557 students have taken the exam.
+They have an ultimate pass rate of 49.2% (1,127 first-time and 624 repeat-taker passers, for a total of 1,751 students passing).